protux/blog/protux-blog/content/posts/trees-in-relational-db.md

 root_category: Category = Category(name=first_category_row.name, tree_position=first_category_row.tree_position)
 add_children(root_category, sorted_category_rows[1:])
 ```
+This function visits every branch only once.
 With this function we would get a valid tree which looks like the following json representation:
 ```json
 {
   "name": "recipes",